abhishekcarmel01/achatbot/README.md

 ```

 ## Future Improvements
+- Retrieving data from the memory aqnd giving a prompt response
 - Implementing memory persistence across sessions.
 - Enhancing sarcasm with more nuanced responses.
 - Improving web scraping for better accuracy.